Nonprofit Branding Strategy | 5 Key Pillars to Help You Succeed

 - Your method – Is your approach to problem solving different that other organizations?

 - Your goal: Do you have a specific goal for your work that others are not pursuing?

 2. Personalize Your Organization

 Peer-to-peer fundraising is perhaps the clearest example of the rise of personalization.
 Supporters can create their own page, add their own picture, tell their own story, and appeal to their own friends and family.
-Early adopters like charity: water and Pencils of Promise have shown that allowing people to make a campaign their own can yield impressive fundraising results.
+Early adopters like charity: water and Pencils of Promise have demonstrated that allowing people to make a campaign their own can yield impressive fundraising results.

 3. Be Relatable